 This standardized workflow is uniform across a range of IT tasks, including support optimization, asset management, service requests, and change management.
 By adopting this automated workflow, ITSM not only ensures these tasks are conducted efficiently but also maintains compliance, reduces response time, and protects sensitive data.

-What are different ITSM processes?
+What are different IT Service Management processes?

 There are multiple processes involved in ITSM that help companies manage their IT operations.
 Let’s take a look at the following key processes: